hakonlyn/Privat/assignment3/Readme.md

 ## Spring boot
 In this assignment you will be developing a spring boot RESTful APIs for querying a social network graph from the Marvel universe. the data is found in the file called "marvel-hero-network.csv".
 Have look at the data.

-To get started with spring boot follow the tutorial [here](https://www.tutorialspoint.com/spring_boot/spring_boot_building_restful_web_services.htm) or listen to the tutorial in the lecture.
+To get started with spring boot follow the tutorial [here](https://www.tutorialspoint.com/spring_boot/spring_boot_building_restful_web_services.htm) or listen to the tutorial in the lab .

 ## Processing the data
 * Read the graph which is in CSV format.
 You can reuse the code to read file from your previous assignment.